-We detected putative hydrogenosomal enzymes for pyruvate decarboxylation for all three ciliates.
-In yeast, pyruvate is translocated into mitochondria by the mitochondrial pyruvate carrier complex (Bricker, et al. 2012; Herzig, et al. 2012), which consists of two subunits, Mpc1 and Mpc2.
-Homologues of both subunits are present in the Tetrahymena thermophila genome and we detected a homologue of Mpc2 in the data for M. contortus, but not for C. porcatum or P. frontata.
+Hydrogenosome Pyruvate Metabolism and ATP Production by Substrate Level Phosphorylation translocated into mitochondria by the mitochondrial pyruvate carrier complex (Bricker et al. 2012; Herzig et al. 2012), which consists of two subunits, Mpc1 and Mpc2.
+Homologs of both subunits are present in the Te. thermophila genome and we detected a homolog of Mpc2 in the data for M. contortus, but not for C. porcatum or P. frontata.
 In Trichomonas, malic enzyme is used to convert hydrogenosomal malate into pyruvate (Mertens 1993).
 The malate is imported into hydrogenosomes using the malate/aspartate shuttle, which includes malate dehydrogenase.
 We identified malic enzyme and malate dehydrogenase from P. frontata, suggesting that it could potentially supply pyruvate using this pathway.
 We did not detect either enzyme in the data for C. porcatum and M. contortus.